Job Market Paper

 This paper studies the effect of mandated disclosure policies when firms can use unnecessary complexity to withhold relevant information from consumers endowed with a private outside option.
 When the cost that consumers have to pay to solve the complexity is too high, mandated disclosure policies are completely ineffective and firms are de facto allowed to decide which information is disclosed and which one is censored.
 In contrast, when consumers can afford to pay the cost that enable them to understand the complex information, the effectiveness of the policy depends on the distribution of their outside option, along with the level of the cost.
 This paper derives simple conditions for consumers' optimal strategy and exploits them to define an algorithm that identifies the optimal disclosure rule under general distributional assumption.
 These findings can inform regulators about the heterogeneous efficacy of mandated disclosure policies in different contexts.

-Hiding a Flaw: A Lab Experiment on Multi-Dimensional Information Disclosure, with M. Leccese.
+Hiding a Flaw?
+Experimental Evidence on Multi-Dimensional Information Disclosure, with M. Leccese.
 [Draft]

 Work in Progress